buckley-w-david/plato-calibre/README.md

 2. Copy the `libs` directory with its contents from the release zip into this repo directory.
 3. Run `./link.sh`

+I'm actually not sure if the libraries are even needed, but I'm mostly just cribbing from the build setup that Plato uses.

+TODO: Figure out if `build.rs` and the `libs/` are at all necessary.

 ### Compile

 ```bash